 So far, our Academic Partnership has helped us to:

-- work with stakeholders to prioritise where access to evidence would help social prescribing to thrive
+- work with people across the social prescribing pathway to prioritise where evidence would help social prescribing to thrive